pushtype/push_type_demo/README.md

 # PushType demo

-This app demonstrates some common patterns and solutions for structuring and modeling content using PushType.
+This app demonstrates some common patterns for structuring and modeling content using PushType.
 It emulates a basic WordPress site to show how a simple blog can be created very easily.

 ## How to use this demo